An uncountable version of Pt\'ak's combinatorial lemma: Larger cardinals

 The first ingredient we need is the following result, due to \v{S}apirovski\v{\i}, \cite{Sapirovskii} (see, \emph{e.g.}, \cite[\S 3.18]{Juhasz} or \cite[Theorem 2.11]{Negr84}). \begin{theorem}[\v{S}apirovski\v{\i}] Let $K$ be a totally disconnected compact topological space and $\kappa$ be an infinite cardinal number.
 Then there exists a continuous function from $K$ onto $\{0,1\}^\kappa$ if and only if there exists a non-empty closed subset $F$ of $K$ such that the pseudo-weight of $F$ at $x$ is at least $\kappa$, for every $x\in F$. \end{theorem}

 The second building block for our proof is a characterisation, due to Richard Haydon, of those compact spaces whose associated Banach space of continuous functions contains an isomorphic copy of $\ell_1(\kappa)$, for a certain cardinal number $\kappa$.
-Let us, preliminarily, shortly review some results in this area.
+Let us, briefly review some results in this area.

 Pe\l czy\'nski \cite{Pelczynski} and Hagler \cite{Hagler} proved that a Banach space $X$ contains an isomorphic copy of $\ell_1$ (let us write $\ell_1\embed X$, for short) if and only if $L_1[0,1]\embed X^*$.
 Pe\l czy\'nski also demonstrated that, for an infinite cardinal $\kappa$, $L_1\{0,1\}^\kappa\embed X^*$ whenever $\ell_1(\kappa)\embed X$ and he conjectured the validity of the converse implication.
 (Here, by $L_1\{0,1\}^\kappa$ we understand the Lebesgue space corresponding to $\{0,1\}^\kappa$, the Borel $\sigma$-algebra and the Haar measure on the compact group $\{0,1\}^\kappa$.)